How to warp a gradient in Photoshop

 Switching from the Arch preset shape to Flag.

-And no matter which style you choose, the gradient and the text always warp together, again thanks to the fact that we converted the text into a smart object:
+No matter which style you choose, the gradient and the text will always warp together.

 Dragging the Bend handle to adjust the amount of bend manually.